palewire/django-bakery/docs/buildableviews.rst

 .. class:: BuildableYearArchiveView(YearArchiveView, BuildableMixin)

     Renders and builds a yearly archive showing all available months (and, if you'd like, objects) in a given year.
+Extended from Django's generic `YearArchiveView https://docs.djangoproject.com/en/1.9/ref/class-based-views/generic-date-based/#yeararchiveview>`_.

     **Example myapp/views.py**